whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 ##### Step Two:
 After adding your bot to a channel/group, go into that channel/group and make sure the bot has fine-grained admin rights.
 You can access these from the channel itself, by clicking the bot's username in the list of administrators.
 I've seen errors when admin rights haven't been __fully__ granted.

-Run the YouTube-related scripts, as explained above, if necessary, or create, find or scrape a list of YouTube links, a la [videos_to_post.txt](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/).
+If necessary, run the YouTube-related scripts, as explained above, or create, find or scrape a list of YouTube links, a la [videos_to_post.txt](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/).
 Links should be one-per line, as in the example.

 ---

 ##### Step Three:
 Run the script: 'python [bot.py](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/bot.py)'

----

-##### Optional:
+Telegram expands YouTube links, creating a card for each YouTube video, including a play-in-Telegram preview, the video's title & description, and the original link, which, when clicked, will launch the YouTube app (on iOS).

-Set-up a cron job to run [bot.py](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/bot.py) on a schedule.
+Optional: set-up a cron job to run bot.py on a schedule